Mauitron/Void-Vault/COMMERCIAL-LICENSE.md

 Development and testing do not require a commercial license, only production deployment in commercial products.

+Q: What if I only want to use Void Vault internally (not distribute it)?
+A: Internal use depends on how you deploy Void Vault:

+Standalone desktop use (each employee runs it locally): AGPL-3.0 allows this without requiring a commercial license, even for companies over $100K.
+You don't need to provide source code to employees unless you've modified the software.
+Network/web-based deployment (employees access via browser/network): Under AGPL Section 13, you must offer the complete source code (including any modifications) to all users who interact with it over the network.
+If you're comfortable doing this with your employees, AGPL-3.0 is sufficient.

+Want to avoid Section 13 obligations: Purchase an "Internal Use" commercial license, which removes the requirement to provide source code to your employees for network-based deployments.

 ### Q: What if I only want to use Void Vault internally (not distribute it)?

 **A:** Internal use by companies over $100K revenue is permitted under AGPL-3.0